Title Image

 Office Administrator & Paralegal

-Maria Arranza Riley has worked with the Washington Appellate Project since August 2000, providing exceptional paralegal and administrative support for our attorneys, which includes court filing and preparing related pleadings, correspondence, notices and motions.
+Maria Riley has worked with the Washington Appellate Project since August 2000, providing exceptional paralegal and administrative support for our attorneys, which includes court filing and preparing related pleadings, correspondence, notices and motions.
 As office manager, Maria oversees the perfection of all assigned appeals and supervises the administrative staff.
 She communicates with court personnel across the state on case-related issues and monitors filing time frames and deadlines in the Superior, Appellate and Supreme courts.
 She obtained a certificate in paralegal studies in June, 2000.

 Lila Silverstein